jeanettesa/ctf-writeups/2020/DarkCTF/linux_starter/linux_starter.md

 look for the flag using the history command: \
 ![](./history_scaled.png)

-Turns out that `/home/wolfie/imp/flag.txt` has the flag: \
+Turns out that `/home/wolfie/imp/flag.txt` contains the flag: \
 ![](./flag_scaled.png)